kubeslice/docs/versioned_docs/version-0.2.0/contribute-to-kubeslice-docs.md

 or report a bug/typo with the help of a GitHub issue to the [docs](https://github.com/kubeslice/docs) repository.

-## Pre-requisites
+## Prerequisites

-Below is the list of things you should be aware of before getting started with your contribution journey to the KubeSlice documentation
+Below is the list of things you should be aware of before getting started with your contribution journey to the KubeSlice documentation:

 - [Git](https://git-scm.com/)
 - [GitHub](https://lab.github.com/)